 Travel north from Fener and you’ll reach Balat, an old quarter of Istanbul that was inhabited by Romaniote, Ashkenazi and Sephardi (Spanish) Jews.
 When the Kingdom of Granada fell, the Andalusians in the south of Spain were exiled and forced to leave their home.
 The Catholic Monarchs of Spain announced that they didn’t want Muslims or Jews in Spain, and thus they were forced to search for a home elsewhere.

 The Ottoman Empire welcomed the Spanish Jews with open arms and they were brought to Istanbul on Ottoman Ships that Sultan Bayezid II sent.
 They settled in Balat where they found Jewish neighbors that already inhabited the area.

 The neighborhoods of Fener and Balat are within close proximity to each other yet the architectural and cultural differences are easy to see.
-The stark contrast of colorful Balat houses and historical Fener buildings makes the Fener-Balat area a wonderful place to embark on a walking tour.
+The historic churches and synagogues in the area, as well as the vibrantly colored houses, make Fener and Balat the perfect place to go for a walking tour.

-Our walking tours usually start from the Kadir Has University which is located in the Cibali Neighborhood.
+Our walking tour usually start from the Kadir Has University which is located in the Cibali Neighborhood.
 It’s a great meeting spot and the perfect place to start a walking tour through the streets of Fener and finally down to the historic Balat neighborhood.
-All three neighborhoods are close to each other and a Fener Balat walking tour will take approximately 4 hours.
+All three neighborhoods are close to each other and a Fener Balat walking tour will take approximately 3 to 4 hours.